RichardLundquist/world-styles/README.md

 ## Learn More

 Richard Lundquist is a digital designer and artist based in Copenhagen, Denmark.
+I made this webapp when I couldn't find an easy way to tweak the styles of interactive maps without having to use proprietary software.
+Please let me know if you have concerns or questions.
+I'm new to React and would gladly like to know if anything could be improved.

 Check out more of my projects: https://richardlundquist.xyz/